-A study published by the Wall Street Journal, with nearly 900 executives, found that 92% think that soft skills are more or equally important compared to hard skills, but 89% point out that they have difficulty finding people with the necessary qualities.
+Proof of this is the study published by the Wall Street Journal, conducted with almost 900 executives, who pointed out that 92% think that soft skills are more or equally important compared to hard skills, but 89% point out that they have difficulty finding people with the necessary qualities.

 Having the ability to make oneself clear, speak objectively and know how to interpret what the other says are characteristics that demonstrate this ability.

-“Speaking the language” of the company and the team and knowing how to conduct communication democratically ensures everyone understands and facilitates exchanges.
+“Speaking the language” of the company and the team and knowing how to conduct communication democratically ensures an understanding of everyone and facilitates exchanges.

 Work Ethics and Engagement

-Punctuality, focus, and time management.
-All these characteristics are linked to work ethic.
-Knowing how to behave in the face of adverse situations and conflicts and dedicating yourself to doing the best are attitudes that demonstrate this very important behavioural skill.
+Punctuality, focus, time management.
+All these characteristics are linked to work ethics.
+Knowing how to behave in the face of adverse situations and managing conflicts in a positive way are attitudes that demonstrate this very important behavioral skill.

-Once again, citing the growing reality of remote and hybrid work, organizing and managing your schedule, being available at the stipulated times, paying attention to deliveries and being punctual are important postures for the results to be satisfactory.
+Once again, citing the growing reality of remote and hybrid work, organizing and managing time, being available at the stipulated times, paying attention to deliveries and being punctual are important postures for the results to be satisfactory.

-A company does not work with only one person and knowing how to work with other professionals is essential to achieving good results.
+A company does not work with one person and knowing how to share the work with other professionals is essential to achieve good results.

-Understanding what your role and responsabilites are and how each one of them influences the work of your colleagues, being mindful of deadlines and quality in the deliveries so as not to harm the team, knowing how to communicate politely and objectively, having empathy and respecting the diversity of people and ideas are the key to perform the job in a complete and satisfactory way.
+Understanding what your functions are and how each one of them influences the work of your colleagues, being responsible with deadlines and quality in the deliveries so as not to harm the team, knowing how to communicate in a polite and objective way, having empathy and respecting the diversity of people and ideas is the key to perform the job in a complete and satisfactory way.

-Creative, agile, calm and responsible thinking is what differentiates a professional in times of crisis.
-Knowing how to predict and devise strategies to deal with eventual crises and having peace of mind and creativity to solve unexpected problems are essential for companies.
+The creative, agile, calm and responsible thinking is what differentiates a professional in times of crisis.
+Knowing how to predict and devise strategies to deal with possible crises and have peace of mind and creativity to solve unexpected problems is essential for companies.

 Knowing how to deal with problems is a feature that draws attention and highlights professionals in the market.
 Prepared professionals and companies remain more stable.